frappe/erpnext/erpnext/docs/user/manual/en/setting-up/price-lists.md

 * Standard Buying and Selling Price List are created by default.

 To disable specific Price List, uncheck Enabled field in it.
-Disabled Price List will not be availale for selection in the Sales and Purchase transactions.
+Disabled Price List will not be available for selection in the Sales and Purchase transactions.

 {next}